-Beyonce Makes Her 'The Lion King' Debut In The New Trailer & She's Already Giving Out Royal Advice — VIDEO
+Beyonce's 'The Lion King' Debut Is FINALLY Here, & Yes, She's Already Giving Out Regal Advice

 Queen Bey has officially joined a whole new royal ensemble.
 Your first look at Beyoncé in The Lion King is here, and it's making fans more and more excited for the upcoming live-action remake.
 (If that was even possible?)
 A clip of the Lemonade artist's turn as Nala was released via Beyoncé's official YouTube channel on Monday, June 3.
 And yes, Bey as Nala is every bit as regal as you hoped she would be.